J-Meira/J-Meira/README.md

 ###

-<p align="left">My name is Jonathan Meira and I'm a Full-Stack Designer from Blumenau - Brazil</p>
+<p align="left">My name is Jonathan Meira.
+I'm a Full-Stack Developer and Product Designer from Blumenau - Brazil</p>

 ###